debashisbarman/debashisbarman.github.io/_posts/2014-09-25-Simple-Kernel-in-C.markdown

 display a message on the screen and then hang.
 All the source code is available on my github [repository](https://github.com/debashisbarman/Simple-Kernel-in-C-and-Assembly).

 ##Tools
-Before writing the kernel, make sure that the following tools are available in your system.
+Before writing the kernel, make sure that the following tools are available on your system.
 <ul>
 <li>An x86 computer (of course)</li>
 <li>Linux</li>